 How do Moderators decide which posts to approve and which ones to decline?
 They evaluate posts according to the rules of the Group.
 The rules filter out content that is disturbing, violent, political, unkind, hateful, bullying, or simply not relevant to the “What do you see from your window?” theme and concept.

 One of the issues that we are concerned about during pending post evaluation, is the matter of Copyright.
 In our Group, Members are encouraged to share authentic and original content that they created themselves.
 The vision of our Community is one in which Members provide a window to their worlds and to their hearts, which is personal and authentic.
-To keep the Group loyal to its nature, the Moderation Team has been using computerized tools to detect stock images.
-If we see a photo awaiting approval on the pending list, that may be suspected to be stock (and this happens quite often), we run it through software that alerts us as to whether the photo was previously published online or not.
-With this information, we are able to decide if the post is to be approved or declined.
+To keep the Group loyal to its nature, the Admin Team has been doing its very best to detect stock images, which is a time consuming task.
+At this point, we are able to decide if the post is to be approved or declined.
 When Admins discover Members who repeatedly violate this rule, we may remove and block the individual from the Group.
 It is a process that takes time, but it is important.

-What do Moderators do when in doubt of the decision to be made concerning a specific post?
+What do we do when in doubt of the decision to be made concerning a specific post?
 This happens very often– daily, even hourly.
-With so much content being shared by our Members, it is natural that sometimes Moderators have doubt whether to approve or decline certain posts.
-Our Team calls these “borderline” posts.
-When the Moderator is unsure, support is provided by the Project Manager, by phone call or chat.
-A method we use, is to leave the questionable posts pending for just a little longer.
+With so much content being shared by our Members, it is natural that sometimes there may be doubt whether to approve or decline certain posts.
+We call these “borderline” posts.
+When the Moderator is unsure, support is provided by the Project Manager.
+A method we use, is to leave the questionable posts pending for a little longer.
 The Project Manager then looks into all the borderline posts and makes the required decisions.